 Color Description Pink Indicates that the BOM item is mandatory to complete an operation.
 To complete an operation, you must consume all the mandatory BOM items in the operation.
-The BOM section displays the quantity of mandatory BOM parts required to complete an operation when the following conditions are true: The required BOM items are not consumed for an operation.
-The quantity of BOM items consumed is less than the required quantity of the BOM items.
+The BOM section displays the quantity of mandatory BOM parts required to complete an operation when the following conditions are true: • The required BOM items are not consumed for an operation. • The quantity of BOM parts consumed is less than the lower quantity (if set), else the required quantity of the BOM parts.
 White Indicates that the BOM item is not mandatory to complete an operation (that is, BOM items are supplementary for an operation).

-Blue Indicates that consuming the BOM item is mandatory and the BOM item is consumed while executing an operation during production.
+Color Description Blue Indicates that consuming the BOM item is mandatory and the BOM item is consumed while executing an operation during production.
 The row containing the BOM item turns blue when the consumed quantity of the BOM item is greater than or equal to the required quantity of the BOM items for that operation.